jmrl23/Router/readme.md

   - Response templated html document.
   - content-type: `text/html; charset=UTF-8`.
-  - Before using this, if you does not yet set your views directory, you must call the `$router->setViews(string $absolutePath)` to set it.
+  - Before using this, if you does not yet set your views directory, you must call the `$router->views(string $absolutePath)` to set it.
   - Data inside the `$data` array will be available to your template document if it's extension is `.php`.
   - Inside a template, you also can access properties of `$request` object such as `baseURL`, `method`, `headers`, etc.